cal-poly-dxhub/food-insecurity-early-warning-dashboard/README.md

 18. Data should now be imported and all dashboard pages should be visible and populated.

-#### Publish dashboard to power BI server with on-premise data gateway
+#### Publish dashboard to power BI server with on-premise data gateway:
 1. Navigate to powerbi.com and sign in with your Power BI account
 2. Ensure you have a workspace that you would like to upload the dashboard to.
 (By default you have “Your Workspace”, but this might not be the ideal location.)
 3. In Power BI, in the home tab, select “Publish”